-Broadview acknowledges that the land we meet and work on is the traditional territory of many nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat people.
+Broadview acknowledges that our office is on the ancestral and traditional territories of the Mississaugas of the Credit, the Haudenosaunee, the Anishnaabe and the Huron-Wendat, the original owners and custodians of this land.
+Today, this place is home to many including a diverse urban Indigenous community of Inuit, First Nations and Métis.
 Broadview regularly publishes stories on the lived experiences of Indigenous peoples across Canada, with a special focus on how Christian churches are reckoning with their complicated role in the residential school system and other historical oppressions of Indigenous populations.
 We regularly hire Indigenous writers, photographers and artists to contribute to all areas of the magazine, and welcome their invaluable perspective and guidance in our work for truth and reconciliation.

 To read our latest coverage of Indigenous issues in Canada, click here.

 Broadview is increasing the presence of diverse contributors on our pages, on our digital platforms and in our workplace.
 Our magazine reaches readers throughout all of Canada, and it’s only right that the stories we publish reflect this country’s rich diversity.
 In October 2020, we pledged to have one-third BIPOC (Black, Indigenous, People of Colour) staff and freelance contributors by 2025, and we’ll check in on our progress annually.
 Our governing board has also committed to achieving a similar target among its 11 members.